Newborns: How Hygienists Plant the Seeds of Oral Care before Birth

 Feeding Infants

-However, breastfeeding is not a cure-all; do make sure the parent knows that breast milk also contains sugars and can still cause decay.1
+The risk of early childhood caries is greatly reduced with breastfeeding when compared to bottle feeding because the infant is less likely to hold the liquid in their mouth.
+However, breastfeeding is not a cure-all; do make sure the parent knows that breast milk also contains sugars and can still cause decay.4

 If they are going to bottle feed, stress that only formula, breast milk, or water should be in the bottle.
 Some parents have been known to dip pacifiers in sugar or honey, introducing unnecessary sugar that should be discouraged.

 After feedings, whether bottle or breastfed, the mouth needs to be cleaned.
-Within a few days after birth, a small, clean washcloth or gauze can be used to clean off the gingiva after feedings.
-This accomplishes a couple of things.
+Within a few days after birth, a small, clean washcloth or gauze can be used to clean off the gingiva after feedings.4 This accomplishes a couple of things.
 While it certainly helps maintain cleanliness, it also gets the child used to the sensation of cleansing well before teeth erupt, so they are more likely to be cooperative later.

 Possible Strategy

-By relaying this important information at prenatal visits, problems can be avoided before they start.
-We can empower patients to make good choices about their children’s oral care instead of trying to correct behavior and repair damage after the fact.
 During the prenatal visit, parents are often open to information and curious about what lies in their future.
 This is in contrast to the possibly defensive position parents may take at their child’s exam when they might feel like we are criticizing their parenting.
 We foster a good working relationship with the patient by being proactive and setting them up for success.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on pure education.
 Click here now.